 The difference between cacao and cocoa is more than just a few letters.
 It’s mainly to do with the level of processing involved.
 They both start out in the same way: cacao beans.
 And the quality of the beans determines the quality of the end product, whether it be cacao or cocoa.

 These beans are actually seeds from cacao pods which have been fermented and dried.
 Because of this, both also have the associated health and nutritional benefits of cacao – though one is more potent than the other.
-If you’re looking at things purely from an antioxidant perspective, cacao has a much higher level of goodness (here’s just one example from Big Tree Farms, but there are others that have shown similar results).
+If you’re looking at things purely from an antioxidant perspective, cacao tends to have a higher level of goodness (usually assessed using ORAC measurement).

 This is in part because of the way cacao vs cocoa is produced.
 In the case of cocoa, the beans are roasted.
 In contrast, cacao powder is often ‘raw’ so the beans are normally sun-dried rather roasted (though this isn’t always the case).
 Because of this, they retain more of their nutrients.